QuickSort Algorithm: Working, Time Complexity & Advantages

 QuickSort is an in-place sorting algorithm, meaning it doesn’t require extra memory, so its space complexity is O(log n) due to recursive stack calls.

-No, QuickSort is not a stable sort.
-Equal elements may not retain their original order unless a stable variant is implemented.
+No, QuickSort Algorithm is not a stable sort.
+Equal elements may not get their original order unless a stable part is implemented.